Published on March 15th, 2013 | by Guest Contributor0

 - At this point methods differ: you can cover the jar with a lid, opening every day to let out excess carbon dioxide.
 I prefer to use a smaller (sanitized) jar atop the cabbage, which ensures that the cabbage remains submerged in the brine.

-- Leave jar on at room temperature (probably on the kitchen counter) for 4 days up to a week, being sure to check the brine levels every day, adding more if needed.
+- Leave jar on at room temperature (probably on the kitchen counter) for seven days, being sure to check the brine levels every day, adding more if needed.
 Using clean utensils, taste each day for tanginess and let it ferment longer if you like.
 There might be bubbles- that’s good!
 Refrigerate after opening– it will keep for a long time!

-- Use you kimchi in miso soup, fried rice, tofu scrambles and so much more!
+- Use your kimchi in miso soup, fried rice, tofu scrambles and so much more!

 Yield: 3-5 cups